Boning1011/Bnlib/README.md

-A place for storing houdini config files such as desktops, hda, themes, etc
+A place for storing my houdini tools and configs